helenchw/geth-local-testnet/README.md

 - Operating System: Ubuntu 22.04.2 LTS (64-bit) Server
 - Docker: v26.1.4

-The scripts uses packaged Docker images with the following software:
+The scripts use packaged Docker images with the following software:

 - Geth: v1.13.15
 - Lighthouse: v5.1.3
 - Node: v22.0
 - JQ: latest

-Their versions are configurable in the file `var.env`.
+Their versions are configurable in the file `vars.env`.

+## Preparation

+In `vars.env`, update `MY_NODE_IP` to the host IP address.
+If the host uses an HTTP proxy, also update the proxy address to `HTTP_PROXY`.

 ## Install Dependencies
 You can follow the follwing instructions to install the dependencies.
 You can omit some instructions if you prefer to install them in other ways.